rust-lang/rust/doc/tutorial-tasks.md

 state, so one task may not manipulate variables owned by another task.
 Instead we use *pipes*.

-Pipes are simply a pair of endpoints, with one for sending messages and another for receiving messages.
-Pipes are low-level communication building-blocks and so come in a variety of forms, appropriate for different use cases, but there are just a few varieties that are most commonly used, which we will cover presently.
+A pipe is simply a pair of endpoints: one for sending messages and another for receiving messages.
+Pipes are low-level communication building-blocks and so come in a variety of forms, each one appropriate for a different use case.
+In what follows, we cover the most commonly used varieties.

 The simplest way to create a pipe is to use the `pipes::stream` function to create a `(Chan, Port)` pair.
-In Rust parlance a 'channel' is a sending endpoint of a pipe, and a 'port' is the receiving endpoint.
-Consider the following example of performing two calculations concurrently.
+In Rust parlance, a *channel* is a sending endpoint of a pipe, and a *port* is the receiving endpoint.
+Consider the following example of calculating two results
+concurrently:

 ~~~~
 use task::spawn;